gdeleonb/ics_bc_s18/week1/README.md

 # Week 1 Instructions

-June 11 - 15
+December 24 - 28

 ## Submission Link

-When finished with the week's assignment, please push your changes to GitHub and fill out the following <a href="https://goo.gl/forms/lyZ6TKDWzj6R1j7Y2">form</a>.
+When finished with the week's assignment, please push your changes to GitHub and fill out the following <a href="https://goo.gl/forms/g5KfxrMtzOXYusmG3">form</a>.

 ## Reading Assignment

  Read the following chapters from Chris Pine's Learn to Program:

 - Introduction
   - pages 11-15